Human rights

 These tools form part of our human rights approach and enable us to understand our potential human rights risks to people.
 An update of our salience assessment for our post-merger global portfolio was conducted in 2023 with the support of an independent business and human rights expert.
 The update included a review of our identified potential human rights at risk of the most severe negative impact through the company’s activities and business relationships.

 We continue to train our employees and contractors on human rights including their roles and responsibilities.
-In 2023, we commenced focussed awareness sessions for key areas of the business on our approach to human rights and piloted a one day sustainability course as part of our Navigator leadership program which included human rights and modern slavery.
+In 2024, we held focussed awareness sessions for key areas of the business on our approach to human rights and continued to hold a one day sustainability course as part of our Navigator leadership program which included content on human rights and modern slavery.

-Our multi-disciplinary Human Rights Working Group met eight times during 2023.
-This working group reviews existing and potential human rights risks, whilst also sharing trends and lessons learnt.
+Our multi-disciplinary Human Rights Working Group met seven times during 2024.
+This working group reviews existing and potential human rights risks throughout the business or relevant to Woodside’s operations, whilst also sharing trends and lessons learnt.

 Featured case study